Assistant Professor - Human Performance (Communication Sciences and Disorders)

 SCHOOL OF MEDICINE

-The Department of Human Performance, Division of Communication Sciences and Disorders at West Virginia University (WVU) is seeking a full-time, tenure track (12-month) Assistant Professor of Audiology to contribute to a well-established program with a tradition of excellence in teaching, scholarship and service at the Assistant Professor rank.
+The Department of Human Performance, Division of Communication Sciences and Disorders at West Virginia University (WVU) is seeking a full-time, non-tenure track (12-month) Assistant Professor of Speech-Language Pathology to contribute to a well-established program with a tradition of excellence in teaching, scholarship, and service.
 The successful candidate will contribute to the mission of WVU and the program in Communication Sciences and Disorders housed within the School of Medicine.

 Applicants must meet the following criteria for consideration:

-• West Virginia Audiology license or eligible for a West Virginia Audiology license
+- West Virginia Speech-Language Pathology license or eligible for a West Virginia Speech-Language Pathology license;

 All qualifications must be met by the time of the appointment.